Venus Leg Ulceration

 - Many patients get referred to a Wound Center.
 They do have many good techniques to help heal the wound, but may not address the underlying vein problem.
 If your ulcer is venous, ask to be referred to Vein Specialists of the Carolinas.

 At Vein Specialists of the Carolinas we look for the underlying cause of the ulcer.
 The underlying cause must be corrected permanently for the ulcer to heal and stay healed.
-If the underlying cause is not corrected, even if the wound heals, it is highly likely the ulcer will recurs over and over again year after year.
+If the underlying cause is not corrected, even if the wound heals, it is highly likely the ulcer will recur over and over again year after year.